-Applications for funding must be made through the area plan process prescribed by the LGOA.
-An Area Plan submitted by a Planning Service Area (PSA) agency shall be approved by the LGOA in accordance with any instructions or guidelines provided by the LGOA and the uniform area plan format and procedures outlined in this Manual.
-After LGOA review, a written report shall be sent to an applicant outlining any modifications needed or conditions to be met prior to approval of a plan.
-Each PSA Director shall provide the LGOA with an oral summary and presentation detailing its Area Plan before approval, unless the PSA Director requests the requirement be waived by the LGOA.
+Applications for funding shall be made through an Area Plan process prescribed by the LGOA, as stipulated by the OAA.
+An Area Plan submitted by an AAA shall be approved by the LGOA in accordance with any instructions or guidelines provided by the LGOA.
+After an LGOA review, a written report shall be sent to the AAA outlining any modifications needed or conditions to be met prior to approval of a plan.
+In addition, each AAA Director may provide the LGOA with an oral summary and presentation detailing its Area Plan or Area Plan Update documents before approval is granted by the LGOA.